cube-js/cube/docs/Schema/types-and-formats.md

 }
 ```

-You can put any sql into `number` measure as soon as it's an aggregatable expression:
+You can put any sql into `number` measure as soon as it's an aggregate expression:

 ```javascript
 ratio: {